-Summarised financial information for associates material to the reporting entity
+Summarised financial information for associates and joint ventures material to the reporting entity

-The Group's only material associate is ICG Europe Fund VI Jersey Limited which is an associate measured at fair value through profit and loss.
+The Group's only material associate or joint venture is ICG Europe Fund VI Jersey Limited which is an associate measured at fair value through profit and loss.
 The information below is derived from the IFRS financial statements of the entities.
 Materiality has been determined by the carrying value of the associate as a percentage of total Group assets.